timespare/TimeSpare/README.md

 We believe that good things happen when people help each other, whether across town or towards their dreams.
 Opportunities appear, open up, and become reality.

-We will need to:
-  -
-  -
-  -
-  -

 ## Functionality & MVP

-   - [X] User Authetication: sign up and log in
+   - [X] User Authetication: sign up and log in modals
-   - [ ] Posting new listings, and a log of all listings
+   - [X] Posting new listings, and a log of all listings
-   - [ ] Viewing and editing bookings
+   - [X] Viewing and editing bookings
-   - [ ] Search functionality based on categories or tags
+   - [X] Search functionality based on categories or tags
-   - [ ] Calendar API
+   - [X] Calendar API
-   - [ ] Saving of user browsing data to database
+   - [X] Saving of user browsing data to database
    - [ ] User profile page + Ratings
-   - [ ] Production README
+   - [X] Production README

 #### Bonus Features